 Being a landlord is NOT a charity based organisation, it’s a business based on profit.
 I think that’s what most DSS tenants fail to appreciate.
 Our job is to secure suitable/reliable tenants.

 A major aspect of running a successful business is “risk-assessment” Some tenants have higher risk than others and we just want to minimize our risk.
 For example, a bank is unlikely to authorise a loan to someone receiving benefits.
 Is that discrimination or is it a decision based on risk-assessment?

 Yes, even the lower-risk tenants can cause problems.
 And yes, the higher-risk (DSS tenants) can be the best tenants in the world.
-But this is about risk-assessment, and the odds are stacked against DSS tenants.
+But this is about minimising risk.
 This type of risk-assessment is practised by almost every business in some shape or form, but more relevantly, businesses that deal with credit and insurance.

-Landlords don’t refuse DSS tenants because they have something “personal” against the individual.
-They generally refuse DSS tenants based on their undeniable financial circumstance.
+Landlords don’t refuse DSS tenants because they hold personal grudges.
+They generally refuse DSS tenants based on their undeniable financial circumstances.
 No one is ASSUMING DSS tenants have financial difficulties, it’s the exact reason why they’re receiving financial aid.

 ANYONE running a business (regardless of whether they’re receiving Housing Benefits or not) will try to minimize their risks, so it alludes me that people fail to understand that concept when it’s regarding Landlords and DSS tenants.

 The whole argument that refusing DSS tenants is on the same par as discriminating against a race is ridiculous; it’s almost not worth defending.
 But I will, because the statement is silly, and I’m in a silly mood (I suspect that comment will come back to haunt me if/when the protesters attack).